metarank/metarank/doc/configuration/features/relevancy.md

-# Relevvancy feature extractors
+# Relevancy feature extractors

 ## Ranking

 While implementing Learn-to-Rank systems, Metarank is designed to be a satellite secondary reranking system.
 It assumes that there exists another service which generates candidates for the reranking process:
 * in search: Elasticsearch or SOLR
-* in recommendations: output of spark mmlib ALS recommender
+* in recommendations: output of spark mllib ALS recommender
 * in ecommerce: inventory database

 Most of these primary sources of input may also have a per-item score: how much this item is matching the original query: